AnkitRangari/Banking-Data-Analysis-in-SQL/README.md

 ORDER BY totaldeposit DESC;
 ```

-Query 4: Used a subquery to find the maximum deposit amount and joined it with the Customers table to get the customer's name.
+Query 4: Used a group by and order by functionn  to find the maximum deposit amount and joined it with the Customers table to get the customer's name.

 ```bash
 SELECT c.customer_id, concat(c.first_name, " " ,c.Last_name)